QuaSi-Software/Documentation/docs/gensim_user_manual.md

 * **DIN V 18599-10:** DIN standard *Energy performance of buildings* part 10
 * **VDI 2078: 1996-07:** VDI standard *Assessment of cooling load of air-conditioned rooms*

 It is also possible to define all profiles yourself.
-Custom profiles can be entered in the tab "Own User Profiles" and then selected in the respective drop-down menu (see figure).
+Custom profiles can be entered in the tab *OWN USER PROFILES* of the GUI and then selected in the respective drop-down menu:

 ![menu item own user profiles](fig\231025_menu_own_user_profile.png)